lawrennd/old_talks/_posts/2007-3-28-modelling-transcriptional-regulation-with-gaussian-processes.md

 ---
-:bibtex_key: Lawrence:pesb07
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: Modelling Transcriptional Regulation with Gaussian Processes
+title: Modelling Transcriptional Regulation with Gaussian Processes
-:abstract: Modelling the dynamics of transcriptional processes in the cell requires the knowledge of a number of key biological quantities.
+abstract: Modelling the dynamics of transcriptional processes in the cell requires the knowledge of a number of key biological quantities.
 While some of them are relatively easy to measure, such as mRNA decay rates and mRNA abundance levels, it is still very hard to measure the active concentration levels of the transcription factor